Vein2951/Unified-Mentor-Internship-Projects/README.md

 - Scikit-learn
 - Jupyter Notebook

-Each project folder includes its own `README.md` with detailed explanation and code.
+Each project folder includes its own `README.md` with explanation.